-- "Breakfast after the bell" means a breakfast that is offered to students after the beginning of the school day.
-Examples of breakfast after the bell models include, but are not limited to: - o "Grab-and-go," in which easy-to-eat breakfast foods are available for students to take at the start of the school day or in between morning classes; - "Second-chance breakfast," in which breakfast foods are available during recess, a nutrition break, or later in the morning, for students who are not hungry first thing in the morning, or who arrive late to school; and - "Breakfast in the classroom," where breakfast is served in the classroom, often during homeroom or first period.
-Breakfast after the bell programs, including the provision of breakfast, are not considered part of the definition or funding of the program of basic education under Article IX of the state Constitution. - "Eligible for free or reduced-price meals" means a student who is eligible under the national school lunch program or school breakfast program to receive lunch or breakfast at no cost to the student or at a reduced cost to the student. - "High-needs school" means any public school: - That has enrollment of seventy percent (70%) or more students eligible for free or reduced-price meals in the prior school year; or - That is using provision two of the national school lunch act National School Lunch Act or the community eligibility provision CEP under section 104(a) of the federal healthy, hunger-free kids act of 2010 to provide universal meals and that has a claiming percentage for free or reduced-price meals of seventy percent (70%) or more. - "Public school" has the same meaning as provided in RCW 28A.150.010. - "School breakfast program" means a program meeting federal requirements under 42 U.S.C.
+• "Breakfast after the bell" means a breakfast that is offered to students after the beginning of the school day.
+Examples of breakfast after the bell models include, but are not limited to:

+- "Grab-and-go," in which easy-to-eat breakfast foods are available for students to take at the start of the school day or in between morning classes; - "Second-chance breakfast," in which breakfast foods are available during recess, a nutrition break, or later in the morning, for students who are not hungry first thing in the morning, or who arrive late to school; and - "Breakfast in the classroom," where breakfast is served in the classroom, often during homeroom or first period. - "Eligible for free or reduced-price meals" means a student who is eligible under the national school lunch program or school breakfast program to receive lunch or breakfast at no cost to the student or at a reduced cost to the student. - "High-needs school" means any public school: - That has enrollment of 70% or more students eligible for free or reduced-price meals in the prior school year; or - That is using provision two of the National School Lunch Act or the CEP to provide universal meals and that has a claiming percentage for free or reduced-price meals of 70% or more. - "Public school" has the same meaning as provided in RCW 28A.150.010. - "School breakfast program" means a program meeting federal requirements under 42 U.S.C.
 Sec.
-1773 - "School lunch program" means a program meeting federal requirements under 42 U.S.C.
+1773. - "School lunch program" means a program meeting federal requirements under 42 U.S.C.
 Sec.
-1751. - "Instructional Horus hours" means those hours students are provided the opportunity to engage in educational activity planned by and under the direction of school district staff, as directed by the administration and board of directors of the district, inclusive of intermissions for class changes, recess, and teacher/parent-guardian conferences that are planned and scheduled by the district for the purpose of discussing students' educational needs or progress, and exclusive of time actually spent for meals.
+1751. - "Instructional hours" means those hours students are provided the opportunity to engage in educational activity planned by and under the direction of school district staff, as directed by the administration and board of directors of the district, inclusive of intermissions for class changes, recess, and teacher/parent-guardian conferences that are planned and scheduled by the district for the purpose of discussing students' educational needs or progress, and exclusive of time actually spent for meals.
 If students are provided the opportunity to engage in educational activity that is part of the regular instructional program concurrently with the consumption of breakfast, the period of time designated for student participation in breakfast after the bell must be considered instruction hours.